Dreamwalker420/honeypot/README.md

 Set up on any computer connected to the internet and run ```./server.exe```

 Client connections are made through IP access ```./client.exe 127.0.0.1```

+## Presentation

+There is a set of slides (presentation.odp) that explains what a honeypot is and how it works.
+Review this material if you are unclear about honeypots.